-- The date the goods were taken;
+- the date the goods were taken;

-- The estimated value of the goods;
+- the estimated value of the goods;

-- The enforcement expenses incurred to date and any other enforcement expenses accruing (such as the daily storage rate for the car);
+- the enforcement expenses incurred to date and any other enforcement expenses accruing (such as the daily storage rate for the car);

-- A statement of your rights;
+- your rights; and

 SALE OF GOODS